 Private philanthropy stepped into the breach.
 An assortment of foundations contributed tens of millions in election-administration funding.
 The Chan Zuckerberg Initiative chipped in \$300 million.
-"It was a failure at the federal level that 2,500 local election officials were forced to apply for philanthropic grants to fill their needs," says Amber McReynolds, a former Denver election official who heads the nonpactive with the month of the compactive with the month of the compactive with the ing to adapt.
+"It was a failure at the federal level that 2,500 local election officials were forced to apply for philanthropic grants to fill their needs," says Amber McReynolds, a former Denver election official who heads the nonpartisan National Vote at Home Institute.

+McReynolds' two-year-old organization became a clearinghouse for a nation struggling to adapt.
 The institute gave secretaries of state from both parties technical advice on everything from which vendors to use to how to locate drop boxes.
 Local officials are the most trusted sources of election information, but few can afford a press secretary, so the institute distributed communications tool kits.
 In a presentation to Podhorzer's group, McReynolds detailed the importance of absentee ballots for shortening lines at polling places and preventing an election crisis.